 The biannual report provides an overview of progress in Central City over a 6 month period.
-The latest two reports are provided below.
+The latest four reports are provided below.

 If you would like to read previous biannual reports, see the Council's Agendas and Minutes Webpage(external link).